hotwax/vsf-peregrine/README.md

 }
 ```

-### Using CMS components

-Change route path of your CMS pages in `src/themes/default/router/index.js`
-For example:

-`const Home = () => import(/* webpackChunkName: "vsf-home" */ 'src/modules/peregrine-cms/pages/Home.vue')`

-In the above example, we have changed `Home` page with the cms component.

 ## Contributing
 Pull requests are most welcomed.
 If you discover any bug or have a suggestion, please feel free to create an issue.

 ## The license